Gres • Cabaret • Fragrances

 Age: 44-55 Skin: Combination, Olive Hair: Brunette Eyes: Brown

 A total, very positive surprise!
 A bargain priced (28 usd for 50 ml, free shipping) modern rose chypre (patchouli, incense, sandalwood, musk, pepper) that doesn't smell cheap and seems completely completely utterly unisex without overdosing incense, wood, smoke etc, to tone down the rose.

 The bottle is ugly enough to be an object of mild curiosity.
 The price is so fantastic that I am kind of rationalizing my niche bottle prices in this category by saying to myself, well if I averaged the price of the expensive rose category purchases (Une Rose, Nahema extrait, l'arte di gucci EdP, parfum sacre extrait, nuit de noel vintage extrait) with this one, ungaro Diva splash EdP and Tea Rose, My average price per ml is cheaper that some department store fragrances. . . .

-I have so much perfume, and rose is not my main category of choice, that I personally don't need more than this bottle.
-But, if you buy it and then use it enough, I think it's worth a back up bottle given the sad reformulation of perfumes due to EU or IFRA.
+I have so much perfume, and rose is not my main category of choice, that I thought originally I didn't need more than this bottle, but I have reconsidered and purchased a back up bottle given the sad reformulation of perfumes due to EU or IFRA.
 The glass of my bottle is both red and clear, but the red is not as prominent as the original bottle.
 The box has some of the gold harlequin detail points like the spikes of a crown and the gold spikes go midway up the box.
 Fragrance list is short, SD-Alcohol, parfum, water.
 So, I believe this version is not the current reformulation :)

 Age: 44-55 Skin: Normal Hair: Brown Eyes: Hazel